The University of Queensland

 Overview

-The UQ School of Health and Rehabilitation Sciences is home to experienced lecturers, researchers, and clinical educators.
-UQ speech pathology researchers are some of the best in the world, specializing in areas including disability and participation, aphasia, paediatric communication, neuroscience, and rehabilitation.
+The School of Health and Rehabilitation Sciences at the University of Queensland is home to experienced lecturers, researchers, and clinical educators.
+UQ speech pathology researchers are some of the best in the world, specializing in areas including disability and participation, aphasia, pediatric communication, neuroscience, and rehabilitation.

 The Master of Speech Pathology Studies program at UQ equips graduate-entry students with the theoretical knowledge, professional attributes, and clinical and research skills necessary for professional careers in speech pathology.
 It is a pathway that enables those with a relevant undergraduate degree to become a speech pathologist.